easolhq/easolhq.github.io/docs/reference/objects/product/index.md

 # product.facilities _(deprecated)_

-Returns an array of the products facilities
+Returns an array of the product's facilities

 > **Deprecated**
 >